Voter's Rights and Responsibilities

-2. Cast a vote if he or she is in line at the official closing of the polls.
+- Cast a vote if he or she is in line at the official closing of the polls in that county.

-6. If his or her registration or identity is in question, cast a provisional ballot.
+- If his or her registration is in question, cast a provisional ballot.

-7. Written instructions to use when voting, and upon request, oral instructions in voting from elections officers.
+- Written instructions to use when voting, and, upon request, oral instructions in voting from elections officers.

 Each registered voter in this state should:

-1. Familiarize him or herself with the candidates and issues.
+- Familiarize himself or herself with the candidates and issues.

-3. Know the location of his or her polling place and it's hours of operation.
+- Know the location of his or her polling place and its hours of operation.

-8. Report any problems or violation of election laws to the Supervisor of Elections.
+- Report any problems or violations of election laws to the Supervisor of Elections.

-NOTE TO VOTER: Failure to perform any of these responsibilities does not prohibit a voter from voting.
+NOTE TO VOTER: Failure to preform any of these responsibilities does not prohibit a voter from voting.